 Do you find yourself sitting a lot at work?
 How about your colleagues?
 We’re all becoming more familiar with the risks of sedentary lifestyles.
 But combating those risks is as easy as putting one foot in front of the other.

-How do you get your colleagues to step it up?
+The question, then, is how do you help get your colleagues to take more steps?
 Here are a few ideas:

 1. Implement a company-wide walking challenge!
 Employer-sponsored walking challenges are super hot right now, and for good reasons!
 They’re fun.
 They’re effective.
 They encourage employees to interact and motivate each other.
 And they foster the supportive, health-focused workplace that employees dream of.

 Walking is easy enough that almost all staff members can participate, whether fitness novices or fitness buffs.
 Try a challenge and be amazed at how much your colleagues embrace the new-found motivation!
 You’ll love how much fun they have together, and seeing that many will continue to step it up long after the challenge ends.

 Oh, did we mention LifeBalance offers amazing, customizable walking challenges?
 Just sayin’.

 2. Get pedometers for your team.
 A study from Stanford Medical School showed that people who use pedometers walk about 2000 steps (or about a mile) more per day than those who don’t.
 Whether you run a walking challenge or not, simply putting a number on activity levels intrigues and motivates people.
 Just look at the rapidly growing success of FitBit, MyFitnessPal, BodyBugg, Nike’s Fuelband, and other products and devices that track physical activity.